SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Functions.md

 > and attempting to do so will result in a compile-time error.

 <!--
 FIXME Unless the function is marked @discardableResult, ignoring its return value triggers a compile-time warning.

+If the returned value is coincidental marking with @discardableResult is good, like array.removeFirst(...) --- otherwise, using `_ = foo()` at the call site is better.
 -->

 ### Functions with Multiple Return Values